Summary

 Disclosures

+LNGC has received consulting fees from Elsevier, Oakstone Publishing, and Teladoc.
+LNGC has received research funding from Merck & Co. (to Dana-Farber Cancer Institute).
+LNGC is an author of a number of references cited in this topic.
+TCR is an author of a number of references cited in this topic.
 MSA has acted as a consultant for Elekta, Incyte, AstraZeneca, Novocure, Caris Life Sciences, Bristol-Myers Squibb, Monteris Medical, AbbVie, MRI Solutions, Elsevier, and Prime oncology.
 MSA has received clinical trial investigations grants from Tracon, Bristol-Myers Squibb, AstraZeneca, Novartis, and Novocure.
 SC has received research support from Agios, Novartis, Quest, Roche, and Schering Plough.
-KM declares that she has no competing interests.
+KM and LTE declare that they have no competing interests.

 Peer reviewers